 Assessment at Redhill is purposeful and gives an insight into pupils' knowledge and understanding, allowing teachers to set realistic, yet challenging targets.
 It also measures better than and expected progress.
-Assessment is carried out daily through formative and summative methods to provide clear information on children's understanding of key knowledge, skills, and concepts and to ensure the application of these.
+Assessment is carried out daily through formative and summative methods to provide clear information on children's understanding of key concepts, substantive and disciplinary knowledge, and to ensure the application of these.
 Assessment may look very different from one child to the next, as all children have different starting places and learning styles.